 Being the competitive sports man that he is, Julian joked about awarding badges and making a ranking.
 That idea stuck with me, and a few weeks later I surprised the team with what we call the HSE Finisher Badge stickers.

 Whoever finishes a branch takes another sticker, writes the name of the finished feature on to it, sticks it to their chest, and runs around with it for the rest of the day.
-Ben was lucky to just have finished two branches that day, so he was awarded the very first two badges – congratulations! 🙂
+Benjamin was lucky to just have finished two branches that day, so he was awarded the very first two badges – congratulations! 🙂

 Motivate your employees

 This one is easy and hard at the same time.
 We never run out of ideas for how to make our lives a little more fun.
 Finding time for that is actually the bottle neck.
 Still, every now and then we manage to break out of our routine…

 Listening and catering to the needs and wishes of your team is another way to keep the motivation up.
 Even if that means sitting alone in your posh office 🙂